 To prevent infection after your toenail falls off, soak the affected foot in warm salt water several times per day and wear clean, dry socks.

-Runners don’t need to lose a toenail to show that they are gritty and hardcore.
+Runners don’t need to lose a toenail to show they are gritty and hardcore.
 Preventing runner’s toenail will save you from cringing at the unsightliness of your toes and the associated discomfort of losing a toenail from running.

 #1: Trim Your Toenails